Netflix/atlas-docs/docs/asl/ref/axis.md

 @@@ atlas-signature
+Int
 TimeSeriesExpr
-String
 -->
 StyleExpr
 @@@

 Specify which Y-axis to use for the line.
+The value specified is the axis number and should be an integer in the range 0 to 4 inclusive.

 Example: